This article introduces Orders Harmonization.

 If you are an existing Subscribe and Amend customer, and want to leverage Orders, Orders Harmonization helps you to transition to Orders easily.
 Previously, to adopt Orders, you had to migrate all your existing integrations on Subscribe and Amend APIs to the new Orders REST APIs.

 With Orders Harmonization, you can continue to use Subscribe and Amend APIs and also use Orders APIs and Orders UI to create and manage your subscriptions.
-Also, Customers can continue to use S/A from UI until they want to adopt the Orders UI.
+Also, customers can continue to manage subscriptions and amendments from UI until they want to adopt the Orders UI.
 You do not need to go through full migration in order to leverage Orders related functionality.

 However, if you still want to refactor all of your existing Subscribe and Amend APIs to Orders APIs and also migrate historical data created to Orders, you can still do that.
 See Orders Migration Guidance for details.

 How does it work?

-With the Orders Harmonization feature, for every subscription or amendment created in the system using Subscribe and Amend (S/A) APIs, an equivalent order is auto generated.
+With the Orders Harmonization feature, for every subscription or amendment created in the system using Subscribe and Amend APIs, an equivalent order is automatically generated.
 This order will have the details on order action - based on the amendment type you create.
 See the diagram below on Post Orders Harmonization.

 When you create an order with multiple order actions or with only one single order action of the type 'Create subscription', an amendment of type “Composite” is created.
-Composite amendment is a subscription level amendment that is used as a placeholder to bridge subscription versions.
+The Composite amendment is a subscription-level amendment that is used as a placeholder to bridge subscription versions.